 Infusion reactions: Serious infusion reactions occurred with the administration of cetuximab in approximately 3% of patients in clinical trials, with fatal outcomes reported in less than 1 in 1000.
 Immediately interrupt and permanently discontinue cetuximab infusion for serious infusion reactions.
-In most subjects who had a hypersensitivity reaction to cetuximab, IgE antibodies against cetuximab were present in serum before therapy.
+In most subjects with a hypersensitivity reaction to cetuximab, IgE antibodies against cetuximab were present in serum before therapy.
 The antibodies were specific for galactose alpha-1,3-galactose.
 The presence of this oligosaccharide is related to the production of cetuximab in a murine cell line.
-Anaphylaxis, in response to cetuximab, is a significant clinical problem in the Southeastern United States with a grade 3/4 infusion reaction rate of 14%.
+Anaphylaxis in response to cetuximab is a significant clinical problem in the Southeastern United States, with a grade 3/4 infusion reaction rate of 14%.

 Dermatologic toxicity: An acne-like or maculopapular rash, a characteristic side effect of EGFR blockade, is due to the role of EGFR in maintaining the integrity of the skin.
 There are reports of acneiform rash in 76% to 88% of patients (severe in 1% to 17%), usually developing within the first two weeks of therapy, may require dose modification, generally resolved after discontinuation in most patients, although persisted beyond 28 days in some patients.
 The acneiform rash should have treatment with topical and/or oral antibiotics; topical corticosteroids are not recommended.

 Interstitial lung disease: use with caution in patients with preexisting lung disease.